Little Rock, Arkansas: Music and theater

 Founded in 1976, the Arkansas Repertory Theatre is the state's largest nonprofit professional theatre company.
 A member of the League of Resident Theatres (LORT D), The Rep has produced more than 300 productions, including 40 world premieres, in its building in downtown Little Rock.
 Producing Artistic Director John Miller-Stephany leads a resident staff of designers, technicians and administrators in eight to ten productions for an annual audience in excess of 70,000 for MainStage productions, educational programming and touring.
 The Rep produces works from contemporary comedies and dramas to world premiers and the classics of dramatic literature.

 The Community Theatre of Little Rock, founded in 1956, is the area's oldest performance art company.

 The Arkansas Symphony Orchestra performs over 30 concerts a year and many events.
 The Robinson Center Music Hall is the main performance center of the Arkansas Symphony Orchestra.
 The Wildwood Park for the Arts is the largest park dedicated to the performing arts in the South; it features seasonal festivals and cultural events.

 Restaurants

-Lassis Inn was a meeting place for civil rights leaders in the 1950s and 60s, including Daisy Bates, while they were planning efforts such as the desegregation of Little Rock Central High School.
-In 2017 it was among the three inaugural inductees into the Arkansas Food Hall of Fame, along with Rhoda's Famous Hot Tamales and Jones Bar-B-Q Diner.
+Lassis Inn was a meeting place for civil rights leaders in the 1950s and 1960s, including Daisy Bates, while they were planning efforts such as the desegregation of Little Rock Central High School.
+In 2017, it was among the three inaugural inductees into the Arkansas Food Hall of Fame, along with Rhoda's Famous Hot Tamales and Jones Bar-B-Q Diner.
 In 2020, it was named an America's Classic by the James Beard Foundation.

-Parks and recreation

-Outside magazine named Little Rock one of its 2019 Best Places to Live.
-Little Rock has 48 parks, as well as other recreational sites, including:

-Arkansas Arboretum – at Pinnacle Mountain; it has a trail with flora and tree plantings.